 By understanding how your child’s brain develops throughout their teenage years, you can better appreciate just how vital it is to be a sounding board and a stable figure in your teen’s life.

 Related reading: “The Best Way to Deal with Teenage Rebellion.”

-How Parents Keep Rebellion Going
+How Parents Can Inadvertently Keep Rebellion Going

 A parent’s love is stronger than teenage rebellion.
 You’re determined to keep your teen safe even if they give you attitude.
 You show your love and desire to protect by enforcing curfews, correcting behaviors, and handing out consequences.
 However, your teen may often view these sincere intentions as an attempt to violate their privacy and to control them.
 Their job is to build autonomy and individuality, so this rebellious reaction is a natural response.